-Nasdaq now proposes to modify the Pricing Range Limitation such that a Direct Listing with a Capital Raise can be executed in the Cross at a price that is at or above the price that is 20% below the lowest price and at or below the price that is 20% above the highest price of the price range established by the issuer in its effective registration statement.
-In addition, Nasdaq proposes to modify the Pricing Range Limitation such that a Direct Listing with a Capital Raise can be executed in the Cross at a price above the price that is 20% above the highest price of such price range, provided that the company has certified to Nasdaq that such price would not materially change the company's previous disclosure in its effective registration statement.
+References in this proposal to the price range established by the issuer in its effective registration statement are to the price range disclosed in the prospectus in such registration statement.
+Separately, as explained in more details below, Nasdaq proposes to prescribe that the 20% threshold will be calculated using the that a Direct Listing with a Capital Raise can be executed in the Cross at a price above the price that is 20% above the highest price of such price range, provided that the company's registration statement contains a sensitivity analysis explaining how the company's plans would change if the actual proceeds from the offering exceed the amount assumed in such price range and the company has publicly disclosed and certified to Nasdaq that the company does not expect that such price would materially change the company's previous disclosure in its effective registration statement.
 Nasdaq also proposes to make related conforming changes.

-Listing Rule IM-5315-2 requires that securities listing in connection with a Direct Listing with a Capital Raise must begin trading on Nasdaq following the initial pricing through the Cross, which is described in Rules 4120(c)(8), 4120(c)(9) and 4753.
-To allow such initial pricing, the company must, in accordance with Rule 4120(c)(9), have a broker-dealer serving in the role of a financial advisor to the issuer of the securities being listed who is willing to perform certain functions under Rule 4120(c)(8) that are performed by an underwriter with respect to an initial public offering.
+Listing Rule IM-5315-2 requires that securities listing in connection with a Direct Listing with a Capital Raise must begin trading on Nasdaq following the initial pricing through the Cross, which is described in Rules 4120(c)(9) and 4753.
 Rule 4120(c)(9) requires that in the case of a Direct Listing with a Capital Raise, for purposes of releasing securities for trading on the first day of listing, Nasdaq, in consultation with the financial advisor to the issuer, will make the determination of whether the security is ready to trade.

 Currently, in the case of the Direct Listing with a Capital Raise, a security is not released for trading by Nasdaq unless the actual price calculated by the Cross is at or above the lowest price and at or below the highest price of the price range established by the issuer in its effective registration statement.
-Specifically, under Rule 4120(c)(9)(B) Nasdaq shall release the security for trading only if: (i) all market orders will be executed in the Cross; and (ii) the actual price calculated by the Cross complies with the Pricing Range Limitation.
+Specifically, under Rule 4120(c)(9)(B) Nasdaq shall release the security for trading only if: (i) all market orders will be executed high end of the price range in the prospectus at the time of effectiveness and may be measured from either the high end (in the case of an increase in the price) or low end (in the case of a decrease in the price) of that range.